jplu/pcst_fast/README.md

 *   Supports various pruning methods to refine solutions.
 *   Releases the Python Global Interpreter Lock (GIL) during C++ execution, allowing for better concurrency in threaded applications.
 *   Simple Python API using NumPy arrays.
-*	See the [NOTES](NOTES.md) files to have a better understanding of what has changed and still remaining to update.
+*	See the [NOTES](NOTES.md) file to have a better understanding of what has changed and still remaining to update.

 ## Installation